Did you know that 90% of startups fail before they achieve success?

 No matter which industry you operate in.
 One thing that you must avoid at all costs is allowing your sales process to stagnate.

 New strategies and approaches are being successfully implemented every year.
-So, if you don’t keep track and aren’t able to adapt to a changing market landscape.
-You’ll be facing an uphill battle trying to keep up with your competitors or ensuring that your company remains relevant in the eyes of your audience.
+So, suppose you don’t keep track and aren’t able to adapt to a changing market landscape.
+In that case, you’ll be facing an uphill battle trying to keep up with your competitors or ensuring that your company remains relevant in the eyes of your audience.

-That’s why it’s crucial to test and tweak your sales strategies, trying to improve your current metrics.
-Only by pushing yourself and your sales staff can you ensure that you’re staying ahead of your competitors and growing your company.
+That’s why it’s crucial to test and tweak your sales strategies and try to improve your current metrics.
+Only by pushing yourself and your sales staff can you ensure that you stay ahead of your competitors and grow your company.

-Luckily, when selling on the web, optimizing and testing doesn’t have to be complicated.
-There are numerous tools that allow you to split-test different messages, audiences, and anything else that could influence the result.
+Optimizing and testing don’t have to be complicated when selling on the web.
+Numerous tools allow you to split-test different messages, audiences, and other factors that could influence the result.

 By staying consistent and testing out new ideas.
 You can not only keep up with the latest developments in the sales world.
-But become a trendsetter yourself, turning your company into a success story others will be talking about for years to come.
+But become a trendsetter yourself, turning your company into a success story others will discuss for years to come.